MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-activities.md

    > [!div class="mx-imgBorder"]
    > ![](media/activities-search-entities.png "Activities search entities")

-3. Select Done.
+3. Select **Done**.
 Once selected, you'll see the creation of a row per selected entity, with the required fields which we will complete in Step Two.

    Note: to be included in the timeline grid, an entity must have at least one attribute of type Date.
 Entities without Date fields will not be added.

    > [!div class="mx-imgBorder"]
    > ![](media/activities-entities-define.png "Activities define entities")